Case Studies

 Prototyping + Testing

+Flew to Igloo and tested the projection system in person.
 Stress-tested the GitHub API integration with simulated concurrent requests to find the rate limit ceiling.
 Ran the full survey-to-balloon pipeline with test data to tune the generation speed.
 Validated the research dashboard with sample data before the event.

 Responsibilities